-- (a) Contract Debts: However, if the community assets in possession of the personal representative and available to satisfy the deceased spouse's contractual creditors are insufficient for that purpose, Tex.
+However, if the community assets in possession of the personal representative and available to satisfy the deceased contractual creditors spouse's insufficient for that purpose, Tex.
 Prob.
-Code § 156 indicates that the deceased spouse's one-half interest in the surviving spouse's special community property can be reached to satisfy those creditors.
-One hundred percent of these assets had been generally exempt from the claims of the deceased spouse's nontortious creditors during the marriage (as well as premarriage debts). - (b) Tort Debts: Prior to the deceased spouse's death, all nonexempt community property was liable for the tort debts of either spouse.
+Code § 156 indicates that the deceased spouse's one-half interest in the surviving spouse's special community property can be reached to satisfy those creditors. hundred percent of these assets had been generally exempt from the claims of the deceased spouse's non-tortious creditors during the marriage (as well as any premarriage debts).

+2. Tort Debts

+Prior to the deceased spouse's death, all nonexempt community property was liable for the tort debts of either spouse.
 Section 156 suggests that only the decedent's one-half interest in the surviving spouse's special community may continue to be liable for any tort debts of the deceased spouse.
 In other words, an argument can be made that the surviving spouse's one-half interest in the survivor's special community may no longer be liable for any tort debts of the deceased spouse.

-3. Authority of the Surviving Spouse
+D. Authority of the Surviving Spouse

-When a personal representative is administering the estate of the deceased spouse, including the surviving spouse's one-half of the decedent's special community and the couple's joint community, the surviving spouse's fiduciary authority over the survivor's special community property enables the survivor to exercise all the powers granted to the surviving spouse where there is no administration pending.
+When a personal representative is administering the estate of the deceased spouse, including the surviving spouse's the one-half of decedent's special joint community and the couple's community, the surviving spouse's fiduciary authority over the survivor's community property enables the survivor to exercise all the powers granted to the surviving spouse where there is administration pending.
 Tex.
 Prob.
 Code § 177.
 This statutory language suggests that the survivor can deduct from the special community being administered "necessary and reasonable expenses" and a "reasonable commission."
 The survivor shall keep a distinct account of "all community debts" allowed or paid.
 See Tex.
 Prob.
 Code § 156.

 Note: Sections 156, 160 and 168 still refer to "community debts" and "community obligations" and carry forward from pre-1967/1971 law; however, as Professor McKnight explained, a "community debt" or "community obligation" should be interpreted to mean nothing more than some community property, or a portion thereof, is liable for its satisfaction.
-See III, supra.
+See III(E)(1), supra.

-B. Allocation of Liabilities After Death
+E. Allocation of Liabilities After Death